iamkyr0/atlas/README.md

 ## 🙏 Acknowledgments

-- Cosmos SDK untuk blockchain framework
+- Cosmos SDK for blockchain framework
-- IPFS untuk decentralized storage
+- IPFS for decentralized storage
-- PyTorch dan TensorFlow untuk ML frameworks
+- PyTorch and TensorFlow for ML frameworks

 ---